Security Identity Cache and Provider

 Jive\jsmith the following granted security identities:

-If the Coveo Cloud V2 administrator does not manually launch a security identity refresh, until the next scheduled refresh, John Smith will not be able to access
+If the Coveo Cloud administrator doesn’t manually launch a security identity refresh, until the next scheduled refresh, John Smith won’t be able to access

 Engineers_Training.pdf, which has the following permission model: